Participating in Neurogenomics Research

 If participating in our neurogenomics research is right for you, here’s what to expect:

-- The next time you need lab work, we take a sample of your blood or saliva and share it with the neurogenomics research team.
+- The next time you need lab work, a sample of your blood or saliva will be shared with the Neurogenomics research team.
 The extra sample does not require any additional needle pokes.

 - If your care team or other scientists are interested in conducting further research on a specific condition, we may request more samples.
-For example, we may request additional samples of blood, skin tissue, muscle tissue or spinal fluid.
+We will never take additional research samples without your consent.

 - If research findings uncover new information that may benefit you, you have the option of learning more about it.
 Your doctor or a genetic counselor will explain how the information may help.
 You may wish to consider a new test or treatment.
 We explain the risks and benefits so you can decide whether you wish to receive it.